rim-osman/Data-Analysis-Portfolio/README.md

 ### Global Layoffs Data Cleaning
 **Code:** [Data Cleaning Layoffs.sql](https://github.com/rim-osman/PortfolioProjects/blob/main/Data%20Cleaning%20layoffs%20Project.sql)

-**📌 Project Overview:** This project focuses on cleaning and preparing a real-world layoffs dataset to ensure data quality, consistency, and usability for downstream analysis and visualization.
+**Project Overview:** This project focuses on cleaning and preparing a real-world layoffs dataset to ensure data quality, consistency, and usability for downstream analysis and visualization.
 The dataset contains information about company layoffs across industries, including company details, location, number of layoffs, funding, and company stage.

 **Objective:** To transform raw, inconsistent data into a clean and structured dataset ready for exploratory data analysis (EDA) and business insights.